Fethan-El-Fadl/Fahomeister/README.md

   I'm Md Fahim Khan (a.k.a Wicked, Jaaku-Kun) and I am "he/him", 16 years old.
 Currently enrolled in a secondary school.

   I'm currenly learning the Python programming laguage as I want to become an AI developer in future. ..
-I like machines and computers.
-Watching Anime is one of my favorite works as well as playing computer video games.
-Also, I like reading books very much.
 </br>
 Contact me: anamoly@mail2tor.com